Be Smart. Be Safe.

 Although we try to make your campus as safe as possible, you are, ultimately, responsible for your own personal safety.

 Criminals often look for opportunities to take advantage of careless and inattentive people.
 We’ve put together some recommendations oh how to become better aware of potentially dangerous situations.

 Read these safety measures and crime prevention tips carefully, and take the appropriate action to avoid becoming a victim:

-NEVER leave a door unlocked, not even for a minute.
-It invites theft of your personal property from residence hall rooms, vehicles, and apartments.
-Laptops are a particularly hot item to steal, as well as cash, credit cards and checks, electronics, and other personal items.
-A thief can enter your room, steal an item, and be gone in under 30 seconds.
+Never leave a door unlocked, not even for a minute.
+It invites theft of your personal property from residence hall rooms, vehicles and apartments.
+Laptops are a particularly hot item to steal, as are cash, credit cards, electronics and other personal items.
+A thief can enter your room, steal an item and be gone in under 30 seconds.
 That’s less time than it takes you to visit the bathroom down the hall.

 Socialize in groups.
 If six friends go out, then the same number should return home together.
 It is unwise to go off with someone you don’t know, and it is unsafe to leave a member of the group behind with a stranger.

-Walk in well lit, highly traveled areas at night, both on and off campus.
-That dark shortcut may be tempting, but might result in your being assaulted or robbed.
+Walk in well lighted, highly traveled areas at night, both on and off campus.
+That dark shortcut may be tempting, but leaves you vulnerable to being assaulted or robbed.

-Never open your door when someone knocks UNTIL you find out who’s there.
+Never open your door when someone knocks until you find out who is there.

-If you see a person behaving suspiciously in a building, call Police Services immediately.
+If you see a person behaving suspiciously in a building, call the Merrimack College Police Department immediately.

-If one of your social group begins to behave in a manner that is out of character or inconsistent with the way they usually act, you should consider the possibility that their drink may have been tainted with a Date Rape Drug like Rohypnol or GHB.
-The names are different but the drugs have the same basic effect:
+If someone in your social group begins to behave in a manner that is out of character or inconsistent with the way she usually acts, consider the possibility that her drink may have been tainted with a date rape drug like Rohypnol or GHB.

 Don’t drink from punch bowls.